Many people go on safari in Africa to spot and take pictures of “The Big Five”, and you have probably heard the term before.

 The black rhino is found in the south and east of Africa, including Kenya, Tanzania, Namibia, South Africa and Zimbabwe.

-The black rhino is highly endangered, and figures from the International Rhino Foundation estimated in 2022 that there are just over 6,000 of the rhino species left in Africa.
+The Black Rhino is highly endangered, and, according to estimates from IUCN (International Union for Conservation of Nature) in 2024, there are only just over 6,400 of this rhino species left in Africa.

 Did you also know that: The black rhino can move very fast and can reach a top speed of 55 km/h?